drekka/DayType/README.md

 day -= 5 // -> 1999-12-21
 ```

-In addition you can also subtract one day from another to get the duration between them.
+And you can subtract one day from another to get the duration between them.

 ```swift
 Day(2000,1,10) - Day(2000,1,5) // -> 5 days duration.
 ```

+## Functions

+### .date(inCalendar:timeZone:) -> Date

+Using a passed `Calendar` and `TimeZone`, this function coverts a `Day` to a Swift `Date` with the `Day`'s year, month and day, and a time of `00:00` (midnight).
+With no arguments this function uses the current calendar and time zone.

+### .day(byAdding:, value:) -> Day

+Lets you add any number of years, months or days to a `Day` and get a new `day` back.
+This is convenient for doing things like producing a sequence of dates for the same day on each month.

+### .formatted(_:) -> String

+Wrapping `Date.formatted(date:time:)` this function formats a day using the standard formatting specified by the `Date.FormatStyle.DateStyle` styles.
+The time component of `Date.formatted(date:time:)` is omitted.

 # DayComponents

 Similar to the way `Date` has a matching `DateComponents`, `Day` has a matching `DayComponents`.
 In this case mostly as a convenient wrapper for passing the individual values for a year, month and day.

-# Conformance
+# Protocol conformance

 ## Codable